cody-mar10/protein_set_transformer/README.md

 For more information, see our manuscript:

-Protein Set Transformer: A protein-based genome language model powers high diversity viromics studies.
+Protein Set Transformer: A protein-based genome language model to power high diversity viromics.
 Cody Martin, Anthony Gitter, and Karthik Anantharaman.
 *bioRxiv*, 2024, doi: ADD THIS.